DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-26-asking-candidates-for-reference-details-when-they-apply.md

 ![Illustration with the text: "Safeguarding: references to be collected if you accept an offer (incomplete)""](/apply-for-teacher-training/asking-candidates-for-reference-details-when-they-apply/references-to-be-collected.png)

-We’ve [changed the references process](/apply-for-teacher-training/collecting-references-after-offer/) so that candidates only need to give details of people who can give references.
-They no longer need to request and receive references before submitting their application.
+We’ve [changed the references process](/apply-for-teacher-training/collecting-references-after-offer/) so that candidates do not need to receive references before they submit their application.

+They instead need to give details of 2 people who can give a reference.

 ## The issue